 Applicants must complete the following prerequisite coursework (documented via official transcripts):

-- In order to satisfy a prerequisite, courses must have been passed with a minimum grade of C at a college or university regionally-accredited by an agency recognized by the US Dept. of Education.
+- In order to satisfy a prerequisite, courses must have been passed with a minimum grade of C at a college or university regionally-accredited by an agency recognized by the US Dept. of Education, or as approved by an approved international service.
 However, in order to be competitive, it is strongly recommended that prerequisites be completed with a grade of an A or B.

 - Science courses must be current within ten (10) years of application.
 The program strongly encourages the Human Anatomy & Physiology prerequisites to be completed within the past 5 years.